-We’re knee-deep in the heart of winter here on the farm.
-During chores we spend a good portion of our time chipping away at frozen water troughs and kicking apart blocks of feed that have clumped together.
+We were knee-deep in the heart of winter on the farm, but it was a colder winter than usual.
+In January of 2015 temperatures dipped to twenty-below…and stayed there.
+During chores we spend a good portion of our time chipping away at frozen water troughs and kicking apart blocks of feed that had clumped together.

-It wasn’t until a few days ago that I said, “I get so cold when I’m out here, it takes most of the day to warm back up.” and my husband looked at me with this shocked expression.
+One day I said to my husband, “I get so cold when I’m out here, it takes most of the day to warm back up.” and he looked at me with this shocked expression.

 “What have you been wearing outside?” he asked.
 I looked down at my jean-clad legs and back up at him.
 That evening he showed up with an extra pair of insulated work pants.

 Amos felt so bad for all the mornings I froze.
 “You should have told me you were so cold,” he said.
-I laughed and told him that I just assumed he was as cold as I was.
-I’d never worn insulated work pants in my life, so how did I know what I was missing?
+I laughed and told him that I assumed he was as cold as I was so what would be the point of complaining?
+I’d never worn insulated work pants in my life, so I had no idea what I was missing.

-I mean, I’ve worn snow pants before– but these things are another beast entirely.
-I can be barefoot in my boots and my feet still stay warm. #incredible
+I mean, I’d worn snow pants before– but insulated work pants are another beast entirely.
+I could be barefoot in my boots and my feet still stayed warm.

-Yes, I spent half my childhood in Alaska.
-But I also spent half of it in Florida.
-There are gaps in my knowledge, you know?
+You see, despite the fact that I spent half my childhood in Alaska, I also spent half of it in Florida.
+There are gaps in my knowledge.

-Over the past bit, I’ve stumbled onto a big one: how to deal with anger.
+During this past season I stumbled upon a big one: how to deal with anger.

 It kind of shocked me.
 After all, when we bought dairy cows oh-so-many-moons-ago, I found out I had a temper for the first time EVER, but I quickly dealt with that and moved on.